HydraInteractive/Ex-Astris/README.md

-# Hydra
+# Ex Astris

-A 3D engine for a school project
+An online co-op shooter game with a randomly generated map.